Rohit-KumarKumawat/Clone-Netflix/README.md

 # Netflix Clone

 This project is a Netflix clone built using HTML and CSS.
-The aim is to replicate the user interface of Netflix's homepage, providing a visually similar experience.
-The clone includes various sections such as a navigation bar, a hero section, feature descriptions, FAQs, and a footer.
+The goal is to replicate the user interface of Netflix's homepage, creating a visually similar static website.

 ## Project Overview

-The Netflix clone project is designed to mimic the layout and style of the Netflix homepage.
-The clone includes:
+The Netflix clone aims to mimic the layout and style of Netflix's homepage.
+The project includes:

 - **Navigation Bar**: Contains the Netflix logo, a language selection dropdown, and a sign-in button.
 - **Hero Section**: Features a promotional message, a call-to-action for users to enter their email and start their membership, and a "Get Started" button.